Kleene Algebra Modulo Theories: The KMT framework

 {\iffull A reader new to KATs should compare this definition with that of NetKAT or Temporal NetKAT~\cite{Anderson:2014:NSF:2535838.2535862,Beckett:2016:TN:2908080.2908108}: defined recursively over the syntax, the denotation function collapses predicates and actions into a single semantics, using Kleisli composition (written $\bullet$) to give meaning to sequence and an infinite union and exponentiation (written $-^n$) to give meaning to Kleene star.
 We've generalized the way that predicates and actions work, though, deferring to two functions that must be defined by the client theory: \pred and \act. \fi}

-The client's $\pred$ function takes a primitive predicate $\alpha$ and a trace, returning true or false.
-Predicates can examine the entire trace---no such predicates exist in NetKAT, but those in Temporal NetKAT do.
-When the $\pred$ function returns $\mathsf{true}$, we return the singleton set holding our input trace; when $\pred$ returns $\mathsf{false}$, we return the empty set.
-(Composite predicates follow this same pattern, always returning either a singleton set holding their input trace or the empty set\iffull (Lemma~\ref{lem:predsingle})\fi.)
-It's acceptable for the $\pred$ function to recursively call the denotational semantics, though we have skipped the formal detail here.
-Such a feature is particularly useful for defining primitive predicates that draw from, e.g., temporal logic (see Section~\ref{sec:temporalnetkat}).
+The client's $\pred$ function takes a primitive predicate $\alpha$ and a trace --- predicates can examine the entire trace --- returning true or false.
+When the $\pred$ function returns $\true$, we return the singleton set holding our input trace; when $\pred$ returns $\false$, we return the empty set. \iffull\ (Composite predicates follow this same pattern, always returning either a singleton set holding their input trace or the empty set (Lemma~\ref{lem:predsingle}).) \fi It's acceptable for $\pred$ to recursively call the denotational semantics (e.g., \S\ref{sec:temporalnetkat}), though we have skipped the formal detail here.

 The client's $\act$ function takes a primitive action $\pi$ and the last state in the trace, returning a new state.
-Whatever new state comes out is recorded in the trace, along with the action just performed.
+Whatever new state comes out is recorded in the trace along with $\pi$.